dariofad/dariofad.github.io/index.markdown

 I'm a big fan of [Emacs](https://www.gnu.org/software/emacs/) and of [Ergodox-Ez](https://ergodox-ez.com/).

-My non-work interests ranges from reading, planning new trips, and learning the Japanese language."
+My non-work interests range from reading, planning new trips, and learning the Japanese language."

 %}